-The balance has changed since we started in 1990 when the options for changing career if one needed to for any reason - were scant.
+The balance has changed since we started in 1990 when the options for changing career if one needed to for any reason - were only just emerging.

-Nowadays the challenge is not so much how to leave but how to stay in the career you have worked hard to achieve within a constantly changing ever increasing demand career.
+Nowadays the challenge is not so much how to leave but how to stay in the career you have worked hard to achieve or how to branch out without wasting what has gone before.

 Most medics just want to be medics.
 They would not have put themselves through the gruelling study and training if they were not passionate about or dedicated to their careers and aware of how privileged they are to be working with people to assist their health.

-(CRP +PCP) the outcome is that a clinical role is retained - possibly mixed with some other role.
-The most surprising thing to our clients is that they suddenly start ENJOYING clinical practice again.
+oThat last question is an interesting one.
+We have many cases where "how do I leave medicine?" has been the "presenting complaint" .
+However, after completing our Review the outcome is that a clinical role is retained - possibly mixed with some other role.
+The most surprising thing to our clients is that they often start ENJOYING clinical practice again.

 A shift from "help I can't take being a clinician any more" to "I like my clinical role now more than I ever did" is not such a surprise to us.

-But when someone who is at the end of their tether with their job ( one that may be quite dysfunctional in a number of ways) begins to schedule protected time for career planning and gains some respite from the inexorable treadmill that seems to lie ahead - something shifts.
+When someone who is at the end of their tether with their job begins to schedule protected time for career planning and gains new perspective on the inexorable treadmill that seems to lie ahead - something shifts.

 They no longer feel trapped nor on a plateau ( or sinking!).
 Over a period of 3-6 months a reinvigoration or rebirth of the career takes place.
 Work feels more contained and containable and...... even relaxing!!
 New goals emerge too.